alessandrobigiotti/micro-credentials-smart-contracts/README.md

 ***NOTICE***: If you want to deploy and tests the smart contracts on [Remix](https://remix.ethereum.org) you can create a folder containing all the smart contracts under the contracts folder of this repository.
 The only smart contract you need to deploy is the *ELearningPlatform.sol* smart contract.
 Maybe you need to force the deploy as the *ELearningPlatform.sol* bytecode exceeds the maximum dimension allowed by Ethereum public blockchain.

+## Disclaimer
+THIS SOFTWARE IS PROVIDED AS IS WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.